Connect with us

 How can anyone decide on the best course of action in a world full of unknowns?

-There are few better examples of this than the pandemic, when fervently potential outcomes as they weighed options like whether to implement lockdowns or require masks in schools.
+There are few better examples of this challenge than the COVID-19 pandemic, when officials fervently compared potential outcomes as they weighed options like whether to implement lockdowns or require masks in schools.
 The main tools they used to compare these futures were epidemic models.

 But often, models included numerous unstated assumptions and considered only one scenario – for instance, that lockdowns would continue.
 Chosen scenarios were rarely consistent across models.
 All this variability made it difficult to compare models, because it’s unclear whether the differences between them were due to different starting assumptions or scientific disagreement.